helgoboss/helgobox/doc/user-guide.md

 - Visual feedback for the pad LEDs works thanks to ReaLearn's "Raw MIDI" source which uses system-exclusive MIDI messages to control the LEDs.
 - LED color depends on the target value and is adjustable via "Source Min/Max".
+- This is one of the devices which needs the "Send feedback after control" workaround for the "Toggle buttons" mode, so the pad LEDs might flicker a bit when using it.

 ### Novation "Launchpad Pro"